linode/docs/docs/platform/api/how-to-create-an-oauth-app-with-the-linode-python-api-library/index.md

     )
 {{< /file >}}

 It is important to note that the two API queries in the above code are slightly different from one another.
 The `client.regions` method is a top-level method, just as it appears in the [Linode API](https://developers.linode.com/api/v4#tag/Regions).
-The `client.linode.types` method, on the other hand, is part of the linode group, which is a collection of methods that deal with linodes.
-Again, this is because linode endpoints are grouped that way in the [API](https://developers.linode.com/api/v4#tag/Linode-Types).
+The `client.linode.types` method, on the other hand, is part of the Linode group, which is a collection of methods that deal with Linodes.
+Again, this is because Linode endpoints are grouped that way in the [API](https://developers.linode.com/api/v4#tag/Linode-Types).
 Some methods in the Linode Python library, like `domain_create`, are top-level, like `regions`, while others, like `networking.ip_assign`, are part of a group.
 For more information on the top-level methods and groupings, consult the [library documentation](https://linode-api4.readthedocs.io/en/latest/linode_api4/linode_client.html#grouping).

 In addition to querying the API, the above route also renders the `configure.html` template by passing the template the types, regions, application name, and StackScript object.
 The StackScript object contains a list of StackScript compatible images.
 We will cover templating in a later section.